Primemeow/homestuck-online/README.md

 # Homestuck Online

-## THIS IS DEPRECATED BECAUSE OF THE HOMESTUCK COLLECTION'S NEW BROWSER MODULE
+## DEPRECATED: A HOMESTUCK COLLECTION BROWSER INTEGRATION NOW EXISTS, MAKING THIS USELESS

 A very barebones Homestuck reader, that uses Ruffle to play the original swfs.
 This is currently and will likely forever be missing a lot of features.
 There are no custom page styles, no headers, no links, etc. just a barebones Homestuck reader that works somewhat fine up to the Intermission when things get crazier.
 Probably not worth bothering with this.
 Still, a somewhat fun practice project.